2020-fall-cs454-team9/chatbot-CGMH/README.md

 1. Generate the questions file `data/output/output.txt`.

-2. Use this file's path as the `file` argument.
+2. Use this file's relative path as the `file` argument.

 ### Evaluate Chatbot Responses